Embracery

-In the common law, embracery is the attempt to influence a juror corruptly to give their verdict in favour of one side or the other in a trial.
+In common law, embracery is the attempt to influence a juror corruptly to give their verdict in favour of one side or the other in a trial.
 This may be by promise, persuasions, entreaties, money, entertainments and the like.

 Early English law

 In English law, embracery was an offence both at common law and by statute, punishable by fine and imprisonment.
 As a statutory offence it dates back to 1360.
 The offence is complete, whether any verdict has been given or not, and whether the verdict is in accordance with the weight of evidence or otherwise.
 The person making the attempt, and any member of the jury who consents, are equally punishable.